steve228uk/YouTube-Music/README.md

-## YouTube Music for Mac
+## YT Music

-A simple Mac app wrapper using WKWebView for [YouTube Music](https://music.youtube.com).
+A simple Mac app wrapper using WKWebView for [YouTube Music](https://music.youtube.com) that allows YouTube Music to run as a standalone process with media key support.

+> Disclaimer: YT Music is an unofficial application and not affiliated with YouTube or Google Inc. in any way.
+"YouTube", "YouTube Music" and the "YouTube Logo" are registered trademarks of Google Inc.

 ### Installation